 In places where Delta-8-THC is legal, many people prefer to shop online.
 It's advisable to proceed with caution when choosing a Delta-8 distributor.
 Shopping online allows you to buy directly from a brand or manufacturer, instead of purchasing through a third-party vendor that may not fully understand Delta-8 effects and uses or the laws surrounding Delta-8 products.

-At Bloom Society, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
+At Vida Optima, our Delta-8-THC products comply with all parameters of the Hemp Farming Act of 2018.
 We can also help answer questions about Delta-8, or you can read our “What is Delta-8-THC?” guide to learn everything you need to know.

 Delta-8-THC is currently federally legal under the context of the Hemp Farming Act of 2018, but each state has the right to determine their own stance on tetrahydrocannabinols derived from hemp.
 Delta-8-THC is illegal in Iowa according to state law, but you should read more about Delta-8 laws by state to determine the legality in other areas.